lacework/go-sdk/cli/docs/lacework_query.md

 Run and manage Lacework Query Language (LQL) queries.

-To provide customizable specification of datasets, Lacework provides the Lacework Query Language (LQL).
-LQL is a human-readable text syntax for specifying selection, filtering, and manipulation of data.
+LQL is a SQL-like query language for specifying the selection, filtering, and manipulation of data.
+Queries let you interactively request information from specified curated datasources.

-Currently, Lacework has introduced LQL for configuration of AWS CloudTrail policies and queries.
-This means you can use LQL to customize AWS CloudTrail policies only.
-For all other policies, use the previous existing methods.

 Lacework ships a set of default LQL queries that are available in your account.